V. C. Samuel: Post-doctoral research scholar

-Samuel was a pioneer in these studies.
-He promoted the concept that the Church in India should be Indian.
-Out of this concern, he had deep interest in comparing at the roots of the historic faith with the religious heritage of Hinduism.
-Secondly, he realized that the claim of Apostolic origin and the identity as Syrian Christians of India, does not tally with its present standing either as part of the Catholic Church or that of Antiochene Syrian Church.
-From this point of view however, both these sections of the Indian Christianity could envision a common future.
+Samuel promoted the concept that the Church in India should be Indian.
+He had a deep interest in comparing the roots of the historic Christian faith with the religious heritage of Hinduism.
+He knew that the claim of Apostolic origin and the identity as Syrian Christians of India did not match its present standing either as part of the Catholic Church or of Antiochene Syrian Church.
+From this point of view both these sections of the Indian Christianity could envision a common future.
 Over the years, he promoted the history of the Indian Church and its foreign connections.
 He took the opportunity to compare them with other ancient Churches, particularly those of the East.

-Samuel's concentration on the nuances of the classical doctrine of the person of Jesus Christ during his postgraduate studies did not leave him free to continue his studies in Hinduism.
-However, on completing his doctorate at Yale, an opportunity arose.
-Dr. P.D.
+On completing his doctorate at Yale, an opportunity arose for him to research Hinduism.
+At this time Dr. P.D.
 Devanandan was establishing the Christian Institute for the Study of Religion and Society in Bangalore.
-Feeling that an association with the institute might enable him to combine the two plans, he joined it in 1957 under an appointment for the post-doctoral research programme sponsored by the University of Chicago.
-He was awarded the Rockefeller Fellowship for a period of three years.
-This included research for two years in India and one year in Chicago.
-Besides Indian Philosophy, Sankaracharya's Advaita, Ramanujacharya's Visishtadvaita and Madvacharya's Dvaita Vedanta, that opportunity helped him to acquire first-hand knowledge of the Philosophy of Swami Vivekananda and working of the Ramakrishna Mission as well as of several others in contemporary Indian movements like Mahatma Gandhi's gramaswaraj and Vinoba Bhave's Bhoodan movement.
+Samuel joined in 1957 under an appointment for the post-doctoral research programme sponsored by the University of Chicago.
+He was awarded the Rockefeller Fellowship for a period of three years which included research for two years in India and one year in Chicago.
+Besides Indian Philosophy, Sankaracharya's Advaita, Ramanujacharya's Visishtadvaita and Madvacharya's Dvaita Vedanta, he gained first-hand knowledge of the Philosophy of Swami Vivekananda and working of the Ramakrishna Mission as well as of several others in contemporary Indian movements like Mahatma Gandhi's gramaswaraj and Vinoba Bhave's Bhoodan movement.